- Wander the maze-like streets of medieval Fes

 From there, head up and over the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet or 4,167 m).
 Stop near the top of the Tizi n'Tichka Pass (7,415 feet or 2,260 m) to enjoy great panoramic views over the mountain range, as well as the snaking road below.

 Stop in Taddert to discover (and sample!) how olives are processed at the Argan Oil Cooperative.
-Descend the north facing slopes of the High Atlas and notice the dramatic change in climate and landscape.
+Descend the north-facing slopes of the High Atlas and notice the dramatic change in climate and landscape.
 After all the tranquillity of the mountains and the desert, soon you will be amid the hustle and bustle of vibrant Marrakech.
 Upon arriving in Marrakech, settle into your accommodation and take the rest of the afternoon at a slower pace.
 In the early evening, the main square, Jemaa el-Fna Square, comes alive with musicians, performers, snake charmers, games, and food stalls.
 Wander the square at your leisure and have a bite and a glass of fresh mint tea in one of the many cafés that sit above the square and enjoy the spectacle below.

-Day 7: Marrakech: Exploring the Red City
+Day 7: Marrakech: Explore the Red City & Depart

 As you walk Marrakech's alleys, notice the Fondouks or Caravanserai — medieval traveler inns along ancient trade routes that provided travelers and traders with shelter and supplies.
 Today some have been converted into residential properties, while others are large shopping areas and workshops that you can explore.
 Depending on your energy level, you may wish to visit a few sites south of Jemaa el-Fna.
-Some options to consider are the 500-year old Saadian Tombs, the extensive courtyard and sunken gardens of the 17th-century El Badi Palace, or the intricate woodwork and painted ceilings of the 19th-century Bahia Palace.
+Some options to consider are the 500-year-old Saadian Tombs, the extensive courtyard and sunken gardens of the 17th-century El Badi Palace, or the intricate woodwork and painted ceilings of the 19th-century Bahia Palace.

 Or if you prefer a quiet respite from the afternoon heat to end your trip, you may wish to check out Majorelle Gardens and relax amid sub-tropical plants, bamboo, lilies, and palms.